 Thus, when it comes to controlling algae in your tank, nothing beats an amano shrimp.
 So with the popularity of their algae-eating habit, do amano shrimp eat hair algae?

 Do Amano Shrimp Eat Hair Algae?

 Amano shrimp are relentless in consuming algae.
-Amano shrimp eat hair algae, along with several other types of algae.
-They consume different types of algae: brush algae, string algae, and even black beard algae.
+They mostly rely on hair algae, along with several other types of algae – brush algae, string algae, and even black beard algae.

 These hair algae are one of the most common algae that grow in a tank.
 They can grow profusely and will cover your tank if no measures are taken.
 These hair algae can be manually removed because their holdfast isn’t strong enough to resist.
 The cause behind hair algae growing in your tank could be too much light, not enough nutrients, low or fluctuating CO2, or a spike in ammonia.

 What Types Of Algae Do Amano Shrimp Eat?